Have a drink, it’s educational

 A showpiece of the museum is a 19th Century steam distillation system that came from the Servais distillery in Gérmont-Malmèdy.
-It still draped in the cobwebs which proved extremely effective in catching the flies that were attracted by the fermentation process.
+It is still draped in the cobwebs which proved extremely effective in catching the flies that were attracted by the fermentation process.

 Production of jenever begins with mixing grains of corn with water and yeast, turning them into sugars.
 Alcohol distilled from the mixture (“mash”) is added to juniper berries and other botanicals.
 The exact recipe at Hasselt’s jenever is a closely guarded secret.

-But, as important as it is, distilling jenever is just the start of the story.
+But distilling jenever is just the start of the story.
 The drink has to be bottled, transported and promoted.

-Jenever was initially supplied in casks and large jars, but by the middle of the 17th Century a distinctive square bottle was the vessel of choice.
+Jenever was initially supplied in casks and large jars but by the middle of the 17th Century, a distinctive square bottle was the vessel of choice.
 By the second half of the 19th Century, stone crocks were used which were later imitated in glass.